 While files within system folders can be deleted (though not recommended), the folders themselves have several restrictions.

-For example, Images is a system folder which contains subfolders such as Home page builder, Settings, Documentation, and Glossary.
+For example, Images is a system folder that contains subfolders such as Home page builder, Settings, Documentation, and Glossary.

 Folder actions